 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The board of Trustees has formally met 5 times during the year, but also attended a Trust Strategy session for Trustees and staff in September 2018.
+The board of Trustees has formally met 10 times during the year, but also attended a strategy meeting with key staff in September 2019.